volcanobotg/onimesh/README.md

 4. Enter your admin password when prompted
 5. Enter the command `brew update`
 6. Enter the command `brew tap homebrew/science`
-7. Enter the command `brew install pcl` (this can take a long time to complete)
+7. Enter the command `brew install pcl --with-openni2` (this can take a long time to complete)

 #### Windows
 ###### OpenNI2 SDK (version 2.2 beta currently)